 Have you ever wondered how crews on ships at sea communicate?
 Nowadays, crews consist of men and women from all over the world, and often, a single ship's crew comes from a number of different countries.
 But that was not always the case.
 Back in the 1960s, the United States and the United Kingdom dominated ocean traffic, and 80 percent of ships' crews were native English speakers.
 By the end of 1970s, however, the situation had reversed, and today, 80 percent of ship's crews do not speak English as a first language.

-So what happens when a ship captain needs to communicate to their crew, to another ship, or to shore?
+So what happens when a ship captain needs to communicate with his or her crew, to another ship, or to shore?
 Whether on the high seas or at port, misunderstood communication can lead to serious and even dangerous situations.

 To avoid such confusion, in 1983 a group of linguists and shipping experts created a new system of communication called Seaspeak.
 English was chosen as the principle lexicon for Seaspeak because it was the most common language spoken on ships at that time, and, importantly, it was also the language of civil aviation.
 In 1988, the International Maritime Organization made Seaspeak the official language of the seas.